dwatson62/clothes_store_angular/README.md

 I tested the controller and factories using Jasmine and Karma, and the features using Protractor.
 I had difficulty in testing the voucher factory and so those tests are marked as pending.
 The errors occur during a _.filter() function provided by Underscore.js, which has inside an includes() function from native javascript.
 While this function works during development, it throws a TypeError exception when testing on a PhantomJS browser.
 However, when switching to a Chrome browser these tests pass.

+Additionally the travis build is currently failing due to a few protractor tests, which pass locally but not on Travis.
+I have not been able to find out why.

 ## Program Layout

 - One view page, where all the features are displayed ```views/index.ejs```